geocomPP/sdv/chapter.md

 ==========================================

 Good maps depend on sound analysis and can have an enormous impact on the understanding and communication of results.
-It has never been easier to produce a map.
+But, it has never been easier to produce a map.
 The underlying data required are available in unprecedented volumes and the technological capabilities of transforming them into compelling maps and graphics are increasingly sophisticated and straightforward to use.
 Data and software, however, only offer the